LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 ### Limitations

 1. It doesn't account for births or deaths from causes other than COVID-19.
+More people are born into the susceptible population than those dying in the susceptible population.
 Because of this, the susceptible population will always slowly increase, the real-world result should be longer than the projected length by the SIRD model.
 A possible improvement would be to change the model add new births to the susceptible population at a steady rate and remove those deceased (due to other causes) from the susceptible (${- \frac{S(t)}{N-D(t)}\times Deaths}$), infectious ($-\frac{I(t)}{N-D(t)}\times Deaths$), and recovered population ($-\frac{I(t)}{N-D(t)}\times Deaths$), and add the deceased from other causes to the Deceased population.

 2. It cannot model the unique behaviors of a community, which is an issue since the population does not mix homogeneously as according to the assumptions.
 Because of this, the model likely predicts a value that would be greater than real life if different communities avoid other communities or its members during the epidemic.
-A possible improvement would be to create a rule based simulation of actual persons in a mock community.
+A possible improvement would be to create a rule-based simulation of actual persons in a mock community.
 That way, population members can behave differently and better model the country.

 3. It does not account for self-isolation.
 Because of the model assumes every infectious person is infecting people and the population is mixing homogeneously, this causes the model's projected length of the epidemic to be longer than the real world value.
 A possible improvement would be to have an Infectious population that is quarantined as well as a infectious population.
 Thus, there is a chance the person gets quarantined and cannot infect others.